 The authors have reviewed that descendancy.
-We have also undertaken an extensive search of Irish sources.
+They have also undertaken an extensive search of Irish sources.
 The earliest found are references in lists from the probate court at Armagh in 1663 (to the will of James Yeo, hatband maker of Dublin) and in 1677 (to administration of the estate of Humphrey Yeo, apparently from Devon).
-Both are too far away for us to propose a direct link to the Henry Yeo born a century later.
-We then find only two further Yeo records before 1770 and the award that year of Freeman of the City of Dublin to Henry Yeo, carpenter.
+Both are too far away for them to propose a direct link to the Henry Yeo born a century later.
+They then find only two further Yeo records before 1770 and the award that year of Freeman of the City of Dublin to Henry Yeo, carpenter.
 This is followed in the early 1800s by a small cluster of awards of freeman and marriages of Yeos – in both of which this Henry Yeo features.

 A Yeo Family of Ireland